top of page

 HOW IT STARTED...

-Artrageous has a rich history reaching all the way back to the 1980's where we formed together in Kitsilano, BC.
-Much like Cirque du Soleil we started out as street performers, performing as clowns, jugglers and puppeteers for anyone who would stop by.
+Artrageous has a rich history, reaching all the way back to the 1980s when we formed together in Kitsilano, BC.
+Much like Cirque du Soleil, we started as street performers, performing as clowns, jugglers, and puppeteers for anyone who would stop by.

-One of the first artistic endeavors we undertook was creating a non-profit children's theatre troupe called "All and Everything Theatre" where we taught ourselves the ancient Japanese art form of Bunraku Puppetry.
-This art form requires 3 puppeteers dressed completely in black to work together to animate a life sized puppet figure.
-Our first life sized puppet was named Howard who was a funny, spritely and a little bit sassy character who put on shows for kids and kids at heart.
-Howard was well loved by all and has been reincarnated to join us on our current Artrageous tour.
+One of our first artistic endeavors was creating a non-profit children's theatre troupe called "All and Everything Theatre," where we taught ourselves the ancient Japanese art form of Bunraku Puppetry.
+This art form requires three puppeteers dressed completely in black to work together to animate a life-sized puppet figure.
+Our first life-sized puppet was Howard, a funny, spritely, and a little bit sassy character who put on shows for kids and kids at heart.
+Howard was well-loved by all and has been reincarnated to join us on our current Artrageous tour.

-Our troupe has a common thread of always wanting to observe ourselves and become the best version of us we can be, we found that performing was a direct path to learning about ourselves in a creative way.
-We studied and learned sacred dances and put on performances all over Canada and the US.
-On one particular tour we were traveling in a gutted yellow school bus through the southwest United States.
+Our troupe has a common thread of always wanting to observe ourselves and become the best version of what we can be; we found that performing was a direct path to creatively learning about ourselves.
+We studied and learned sacred dances and performed all over Canada and the US.
+We traveled in a gutted yellow school bus through the southwest United States on one particular tour.
 Our performances led us to New Mexico with only $80 to our names.
-We finally ran out of money and here we still are!
+We finally ran out of money, and here we still are!

-That evening at a friends house, we sat together and decided to take a different path... a common theme was that the troupe wanted to experience the world and wanted to do it creatively.
-At that moment we decided to form a band.
-This band would be called The Pink Flamingos. (in native mythology the flamingo is the flame coloured bird rising from the ashes) One problem... only one person new an instrument.
+That evening at a friend's house, we sat together and decided to take a different path... a common theme was that the troupe wanted to experience the world and wanted to do it creatively.
+At that moment, we decided to form a band.
+This band would be called The Pink Flamingos. (in native mythology, the flamingo is the flame-colored bird rising from the ashes) One problem... only one person knew an instrument.

-One of the unique things about Artrageous is that we have self taught ourselves most of the arts that we perform on stage today.
-So that night we locked ourselves in our rooms and didn't come out until we could play 30 songs!
+One of the unique things about Artrageous is that we have taught ourselves most of the arts we perform on stage today.
+So that night, we locked ourselves in our rooms and didn't come out until we could play 30 songs!

 Life Photographs